yugabyte/yugabyte-db/docs/content/latest/reference/drivers/python/yugabyte-psycopg2-reference.md

 ## Try it out

 This tutorial shows how to use the Yugabyte Psycopg2 Driver with YugabyteDB.
-You’ll start by creating a three-node cluster with a replication factor of 3.
+You'll start by creating a three-node cluster with a replication factor of 3.
 This tutorial uses the [yb-ctl](/latest/admin/yb-ctl/#root) utility.

-Next, you’ll use Python shell terminal, to demonstrate the driver's load balancing features by running few python scripts.
+Next, you'll use Python shell terminal, to demonstrate the driver's load balancing features by running a few Python scripts.

-{{< note title="Note">}}
-The driver requires YugabyteDB version 2.7.2.0 or higher
-{{< /note>}}

-### Install YugabyteDB and create a local Cluster
+### Install YugabyteDB and create a local cluster

 Create a universe with a 3-node RF-3 cluster with some fictitious geo-locations assigned.
 The placement values used are just tokens and have nothing to do with actual AWS cloud regions and zones.